 These registers are the graphics device registers residing in PCI space.
 A majority of these registers are programmed once during POST of the video device.
 Configuration registers are not covered in this section.
-For details on accessing the graphics device's configuration space see the Cspec.

 Direct (Physical I/O and/or Memory-Mapped I/O) Access of Graphics Registers